 The Good News

-The Reedy is deemed safe for fishing, except in the Lake Conestee Nature Preserve.
+The Reedy is deemed safe for fishing, except in Conestee Nature Preserve.

-Park space is increasing in the Reedy watershed.
+Park space has increased in the Reedy watershed.
 Recent additions include Unity Park and the Swamp Rabbit Trail.
-Additionally, the City of Greenville’s recently adopted comprehensive plan, GVL 2040, has established a goal to proactively preserve as much as 35% of the City’s remaining vacant land as open space or parkland in order to bolster quality of life and protect environmental assets.
+Additionally, the City of Greenville’s comprehensive plan, GVL 2040, has established a goal to proactively preserve as much as 35% of the City’s remaining vacant land as open space or park land in order to bolster quality of life and protect environmental assets.

 The Bad News

-You still can't swim, fish or boat in Lake Conestee and will not be able to in the future.
-LCNP is deemed a Brownfield Site.
+You still can't swim, fish or boat in Conestee Nature Preserve and will not be able to in the future.
+Conestee Nature Preserve is deemed a Brownfield Site.

 E. coli levels rise and make the river unsafe for contact immediately after a rain.
 E. coli is discharged to the river from wild animals and pets, overland flow, malfunctioning septic tanks, leaky private sewer service laterals, and sanitary sewer overflows (SSOs).